CGI-NRM/GenotypeCheck/README.md

 # Check and match genotype data
-There is often a need to evaluate the results of studies that generate genotype data.
-This evaluation can be to identify potentially erroneous profiles using summary statistics, or to match genotype data with already available data.
-Here you can find tools that are useful for these procedures.
+In this repo we host some tools that we use to evaluate genotype data that we generate at CGI.
+Most of the tools is geared towards the data set we generate in monitoring wildlife populations in Sweden.
+The focus is on making it simple to match new genotype data with data that are available in databases.